regulad/VivecraftVelocityExtensions/README.md

-# VelocityGradleTemplate
+# VivecraftVelocityExtensions

-A template for Minecraft Velocity Proxy Plugins with Gradle.
+Adds support for Vivecraft clients connecting to servers with Vivecraft extensions via a Velocity proxy.